dltj/dltj-blog/_posts/2008-05-15-copy-last-sent-message-as-rtf-link.markdown

 	do shell script "/bin/bash -c \"" & _script & " \\"" & _anchorText & "\\" \\"" & _msglnk & "\\"\""
 end tell
 {% endhighlight %}

-<p>It first prompts the user for which account to use based on the list of active accounts.
+It first prompts the user for which account to use based on the list of active accounts.
 Then it gets the last message in the Sent mailbox of that account, gets various metadata properties, and sends the results to the bash shell script.
-The shell script comes from Brett; it creates the RTF snippet and pipes it into '<a href="http://developer.apple.com/documentation/Darwin/Reference/ManPages/man1/pbcopy.1.html" title="Mac OS X<br />
- Manual Page For pbcopy(1)">pbcopy</a>' to put it on the clipboard:</p>
+The shell script comes from Brett; it creates the RTF snippet and pipes it into '[pbcopy](http://developer.apple.com/documentation/Darwin/Reference/ManPages/man1/pbcopy.1.html)' to put it on the clipboard:

 {% highlight bash %}
 #!/bin/bash
 # Places a rich text link on the clipboard